Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

 \end{enumerate} \end{lemma}

-A remarkable fact is that $\FredGVTwoOne{\cdot}$ violates the $o(1)$-property required by the Fuchsian theorem (as part of \Defref{def:quasilinearlimitN}) unless \Eqref{eq:restrictiveassumps} is satisfied.
-This will play an important role below.
-By definition this operator vanishes if $Q_*=\textrm{const}$.
-So this issue disappears in the (half-)polarized case and consequently the analysis becomes significantly simpler.
-The terms which are responsible for the extra condition \Eqref{eq:restrictiveassumps} in the $17$th component of $\FredGVTwoOne{\cdot}$ are
+A remarkable fact is that $\FGVTwoOne{\cdot}$ violates the $o(1)$-property required by the Fuchsian theorem (as part of \Defref{def:quasilinearlimitN}) unless \Eqref{eq:restrictiveassumps} is satisfied.
+This will indeed have important consequences below.
+By definition this operator vanishes if $Q_*=\textrm{const}$, and this issue therefore disappears in the half-polarized case and consequently the analysis becomes significantly simpler.
+The terms in the $17$th component of $\FredGVTwoOne{\cdot}$ which are responsible for this extra condition \Eqref{eq:restrictiveassumps} are \be t Q_*' \frac{g_{01}}{g_{11}} \left(2 \frac{DE}E+1\right)-2t Q_*' \frac{g_{00}}{g_{11}}\frac{t\partial_x E}{E}. \ee We will use this later.